-Policy 4-5657: West of Hill Boulevard, maintain the north side of East Main Street as primarily residential in use.
+Policy 4-59: West of Hill Boulevard, maintain the north side of East Main Street as primarily residential in use.

-• Provide sidewalk connections along East Main Street to the shopping areas, with crosswalks at Hill Boulevard and Lee Boulevard.
+- Expand the townhouse uses that already exist along East Main Street, between Lee and Hill Boulevards, provided there is no wetland disturbance. - Provide sidewalk connections along East Main Street to the shopping areas, with crosswalks at Hill Boulevard and Lee Boulevard.

-Policy 4-5758: Seek to establish public-access trails along the lakefront, and program recreational uses (private or public) along the north shore of the lake.
+Policy 4-60: Seek to establish public-access trails along the lakefront, and program recreational uses (private or public) along the north shore of the lake.